The Hidden (1987 film)

 The Hidden is a 1987 American science fiction action horror film directed by Jack Sholder, written by Jim Kouf (under the pseudonym Bob Hunt), and released by New Line Cinema.
-It stars Kyle MacLachlan and Michael Nouri, along with Clu Gulager, Chris Mulkey, Ed O'Ross, Clarence Felder, Claudia Christian and Larry Cedar, and received mostly positive reviews.
-A sequel, The Hidden II, was directed by Seth Pinsker and released in 1993.
+It stars Kyle MacLachlan and Michael Nouri, along with Clu Gulager, Chris Mulkey, Ed O'Ross, Clarence Felder, Claudia Christian and Larry Cedar.
+It received mostly positive reviews, and was followed by a 1993 sequel, The Hidden II, which was directed by Seth Pinsker.

 Plot

 Jack DeVries, a quiet citizen with no criminal past, robs a Los Angeles Wells Fargo bank, kills all of the security guards inside, and leads the Los Angeles Police Department on a high-speed chase.
 The chase ends when DeVries encounters a police blockade overseen by Detective Thomas Beck.
 DeVries is shot several times, smashes through the blockade and crashes the Ferrari he is driving.
 DeVries is taken to a hospital, where a doctor informs Beck and his partner, Detective Cliff Willis, that DeVries is not expected to survive the night.

 Upon his return to LAPD headquarters, Beck and his supervisor, Lieutenant John Masterson, meet FBI Special Agent Lloyd Gallagher, who informs them that Beck has been assigned to work with Gallagher to track down DeVries.
 When told of DeVries's condition, Gallagher rushes off to the hospital.

 Meanwhile, at the hospital, DeVries suddenly awakens.
 Disconnecting his life-support equipment, he approaches the comatose man in the next bed, Jonathan P. Miller.
 After DeVries forces Miller's mouth open, a slug-like alien emerges from DeVries' mouth and transfers itself into Miller's body.
 Gallagher arrives to find DeVries dead on the floor and Miller's bed abandoned.
 Gallagher tells Beck to put out an alert on Miller, but Beck refuses, because Miller has no criminal record.

 Miller goes to a record store where he beats the store's owner to death.
 He then goes to a car dealership, where he kills three men and steals a red Ferrari.
-He then visits a strip club, where the alien leaves Miller's body and takes over the body of a stripper named Brenda.
+He then visits a strip club, where the alien leaves Miller's body and takes over the body of a stripper named Brenda Lee Van Buren (Claudia Christian).
 Gallagher asks police to track Brenda when he sees her picture next to Miller's body.
 Brenda is then propositioned by a stranger; she accepts and follows him to his car.
 They proceed to have sex in his car which results in his death.
 She then takes his car.
 Gallagher and Beck pursue her to a rooftop, where they mortally wound her in a gun battle.
 Gallagher points a strangely-shaped alien weapon at Brenda, but she leaps from the roof.
-As Masterson arrives from his house to take charge of the scene, the alien transfers itself from Brenda's dying body to Masterson's dog.
+As Masterson arrives from his house to take charge of the scene, the alien transfers itself off camera from Brenda's dying body to Masterson's dog.